ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/04-layouts.md

 </Grid>
 ```

-Creates a grid with three columns, each 200 logial units wide, and two rows, each 100 logical units high.
+Creates a grid with three columns, each 200 logical units wide, and two rows, each 100 logical units high.
 However, it will _actually_ create a grid like this:

 ![The resulting Grid]({{<static "images/2.1.4.1.png">}})